junedkh/jmdkh-mltb/README.md

 - `PLAYLIST_LIMIT`: To limit the ytdlp playlist in leech mode. `Str`
 - `CLONE_LIMIT`: To limit the size of Google Drive folder/file which you can clone.
 Don't add unit, the default unit is `GB`.
 - `MEGA_LIMIT`: To limit the size of Mega download.
 Don't add unit, the default unit is `GB`.
+- `TORRENT_LIMIT`: To limit the size of torrent download.
+Don't add unit, the default unit is `GB`.
+- `DIRECT_LIMIT`: To limit the size of direct link download.
+Don't add unit, the default unit is `GB`.
+- `GDRIVE_LIMIT`: To limit the size of Google Drive folder/file which you can use for leech etc. Don't add unit, the default unit is `GB`.

 ### Sharer Drive
 - `GDTOT_CRYPT`: To download/clone gdtot link. `Str`